 - to semantically classify the scientific literature according to Hallmarks of Cancer and literature-based discoveries

-In addition to research activity, I am also involved in lecturing and tutoring the students of International Master Program in Toxicology, offered by the Institute of Environmental Medicine, Karolinska Institutet.
+In addition to research activity, I am also course leader involved in coordinating and lecturing the students of International Master Program in Toxicology, at the Institute of Environmental Medicine, Karolinska Institutet.

 Academic honours, awards and prizes